arthurfreitas96/TinyCoreMediaCenter/README.md

 	noipupdater.sh &
 	config -> both files need to be in a same folder

-(If your pc doesn,t support Wake-on-Lan: folder: MCRemoteControl/
+(If your pc doesn't support Wake-on-Lan: folder: MCRemoteControl/
 	MCRemoteControl.ino -> this sketch allows to turn on and off the Media Center remotely, and is not used in the Media Center setup, but in the optional configuration including a NodeMCU board.
 Read more below.)